 - Add the 1 cup sourdough discard, 1 large egg, and ½ teaspoon white vinegar to the dry ingredients and stir to combine.

-- Slowly stir in the ⅔ cup heavy cream.
+- Slowly stir in the â…” cup heavy cream.
 The amount of cream will vary based on how liquid or thick your sourdough starter is.
 Drizzle in just enough cream until the dough becomes cohesive.

 - Squeeze the dough, when it holds together with no crumbs left in the bottom of the bowl, you've added enough cream.

-- Pour the dough onto the counter and lightly flour it.
-Knead the dough a few times until it begins to come together and smooths out a bit.
+- Pour the dough onto a lightly floured surface.
+Knead the dough a few times until it begins to come together.
 Flatten the dough and fold it into thirds like you would a letter.
 Give the dough a quarter turn and repeat this flattening and folding process two more times.

 - Pat into a disc approximately 1 inch thick and cut into eight wedges using a sharp knife or use a circle biscuit cutter to cut out about 10 scones.